jba/codec/README.md

 - Compare gob length-prefixed values with nValues and start/end.

-- Compare the redundant (ptrCode; startCode) sequence with just startCode.
+- Compare combined instructions ptrStartCode, refPtrStartCode with the pairs ([ref]PtrCode, startCode).
+Might make a small difference since there can be a lot of struct pointers.

 - Faster []bool codec (as bits)?
 Unlikely to be worth it.